aggrey-Felix/alx-low_level_programming/0x02-functions_nested_loops/README.md

-the nested while loops and the functions, lets do this
+nested loops and fuctions of c language